avarholak/avarholak/README.md

 In the future, I hope to further my education and get my masters degree, explore new research opportunities with focuses beyond plants, and find a job that involves data analytics in combination with environmental science and/or religious studies.

-For examples of my work, please visit my portfolio repository (github.com/avarholak/portfolio).
+For examples of my work, please visit my [portfolio repository](https://github.com/avarholak/portfolio).
 This repository includes code written for homework assignments for an R for Biologists class I am taking (such as Varholak_week4), as well as a function tutorial for three different R functions (Varholak_function_tutorial).